registraroversight/national-archives-catalog-change-monitor/README.md

 ### To Do
 - Add a script to push the tables from PostgreSQL to Google Sheets
-- Add a flag field to the history tables to indicate if a row has been removed entirely from the master tables
+- ~~Add a flag field to the history tables to indicate if a row has been removed entirely from the master tables~~ Completed

 ### FYI
 These scripts were written partially with generative AI and I'm not a python, SQL, or Windmill expert so I probably can't help you troubleshoot.